 If you visit the region during December, know that Cologne is home to one of the greatest Christmas Markets in Germany and even Europe!
 During the festive season, this is easily the most visited attraction and a great way to experience Cologne’s culture during the holidays.

-Sipping mulled wine among the Romanesque churches and other historic buildings of the medieval period is such a nostalgic feeling if you’ve experienced other European Christmas markets, and Cologne will not disappoint.
+Sipping warm kirsch wine (hot, sweet cherry wine) among the Romanesque churches and other historic buildings of the medieval period is such a nostalgic feeling if you’ve experienced other European Christmas markets, and Cologne will not disappoint.
 The main one is situated just near the Cologne Cathedral but you will find other markets throughout the old town.